 And now, YNAB rolls into July.
 When I check the 'reimbursable' category for July - the balance is zero, making it challenging to recall what I'm still owed by the employer.

 To correct this, I budget -$230 into reimbursable.
 This acts as a place holder for the prior month reminding me that $230 is still outstanding from the prior month, and now any additional spending will be added to this amount, making it easy to keep track of what is owed to me.

 Room for Improvement

 While YNAB, in my opinion, is the best budgeting software around, there are still some areas that could be improved moving forward.

 I use YNAB with all my clients to help achieve the financial goals faster.
-That being said, the learning curve for the software is large enough, that some individuals give up before giving themselves a chance to grasp the benefits.
+That being said, the learning curve for the software is large enough that some individuals give up before giving themselves a chance to grasp the benefits.
 It takes a long time to get the hang of the product.
 I wouldn't call it simple to use from the get-go.

-That being said, YNAB has a zillion resources to help with learning how to use it, including how to succeed financially.
+However, YNAB has a zillion resources to help with learning how to use it, including how to succeed financially.
 So, for those who are committed and serious about improving their financial future, dig in by reading and watching all resources available to learn the software.

 Dealing with Foreign Currency

 When purchasing something abroad, it can be challenging to determine how to best log it in YNAB.
 For example, when travelling to Europe, I eat at a restaurant spending 13 Euro - how can I log this in YNAB.